rabbitmq/rabbitmq-website/site/streams.md

 #### Non-durable Queues

 Regular queues can be [non-durable](/queues.html).
-Stream queues are always durable per their assumed [use cases](#use-cases).
+Streams are always durable per their assumed [use cases](#use-cases).

 #### Exclusivity

 Regular queues can be [exclusive](/queues.html#exclusive-queues).
-Stream queues are always durable per their assumed [use cases](#use-cases).
+Streams are always durable per their assumed [use cases](#use-cases).
 They are not meant to be used as [temporary queues](/queues.html#temporary-queues).

 #### Lazy Mode

-Stream queues store all data directly on disk, after a message has been written it does not use any memory until it is read.
-Stream queues are inherently "lazy".
+Streams store all data directly on disk, after a message has been written it does not use any memory until it is read.
+Streams are inherently "lazy".

 #### <a id="global-qos" class="anchor" href="#global-qos">Global QoS</a>

-Stream queues do not support global [QoS prefetch](/confirms.html#channel-qos-prefetch) where a channel sets a single prefetch limit for all consumers using that channel.
-If an attempt is made to consume from a stream queue from a channel with global QoS enabled a channel error will be returned.
+Streams do not support global [QoS prefetch](/confirms.html#channel-qos-prefetch) where a channel sets a single prefetch limit for all consumers using that channel.
+If an attempt is made to consume from a stream from a channel with global QoS enabled a channel error will be returned.

 Use [per-consumer QoS prefetch](/consumer-prefetch.html), which is the default in several popular clients.

 ## <a id="retention" class="anchor" href="#retention">Data Retention</a>

-Stream queues are implemented as an immutable append-only disk log.
+Streams are implemented as an immutable append-only disk log.
 This means that the log will grow indefinitely until the disk runs out.
-To avoid this undesirable scenario it is possible to set a retention configuration per queue which will discard the oldest data in the log based on total log data size and/or age.
+To avoid this undesirable scenario it is possible to set a retention configuration per stream which will discard the oldest data in the log based on total log data size and/or age.

 There are two parameters that control the retention of a stream.
 These can be combined.